PETITION BY WILLIAM SYMINGTON DATED 29th DECEMBER 1825

 Your Petitioner was flattered by the stranger's attention, and in compliance with his earnest request; he caused the Engine fire to be lighted up & the machinery put in motion.
 Several persons entered the Boat, and these along with Mr Fulton were carried from Lock No. 16, where the Boat then lay, about four miles west along the Canal, and they returned to the place of Starting in one hour & twenty minutes to the great astonishment of Mr Fulton & the other Gentlemen present.

-Mr Fulton asked the Petitioner if he had any objection to his taking Notes regarding the form, the size, the construction, &c: of the Steam Boat and Steam Apparatus; to which your Petitioner answered that he had none; as he was of the opinion that the greater publicity that could be given to a Discovery intended for general good, so much the better.
+Mr Fulton asked the Petitioner if he had any objection to his taking Notes regarding the form, the size, the construction &c: of the Steam Boat and Steam Apparatus; to which your Petitioner answered that he had none; as he was of opinion that the greater publicity that could be given to a Discovery intended for general good, so much the better.
 He accordingly took out a Memorandum Book, and put several pointed questions to the Petitioner regarding the general Construction & effect of the machine, which were answered with a wish to be explicit; and Mr Fulton noted down the answers, and everything that was described to him, and made his own remarks, while the Boat was moving along the Canal, with him & others on board.
-The Petitioner never heard of him again, till he saw an account of his Death in an American Newspaper, dated Baltimore " " year 1818.
+The Petitioner never heard of him again, till he saw an account of his Death in an American Newspaper, dated Baltimore “ “ year 1818.

-The foregoing detail can all be proved by the testimony of respectable Witnesses, and there are herewith produced the Affidavits of several Gentlemen and creditable Tradesmen to the truth of the principal averments made by the Petitioner; and should any part of the narrative be challenged, he is confident of being able to substantiate the same in the most satisfactory manner, but as he means in this Petition to confine himself strictly, to facts it is unnecessary for him to draw any Inference from what he has already stated.
-He may be permitted however to say that Mr Fultons Steam Vessel did not make its appearance on the Hudson River, earlier than the year 1806, being several years after the Petitioner had completed the whole series of his experiments, and some years after Mr Fulton himself had been on board the “Charlotte Dundas” Steam Boat, and had minutely examined her while at work upon the Forth & Clyde Canal, and about Eighteen years after your Petitioner had made his first experiment on the Lake of Dalswinton - thus satisfactorily establishing the Invention to be British.
+The foregoing detail can all be proved by the testimony of respectable Witnesses, and there are herewith produced the Affidavits of several Gentlemen and creditable Tradesmen to the truth of the principal averments made by the Petitioner; and should any part of the narrative be challenged, he is confident of being able to substantiate the same in the most satisfactory manner, but as he means in this Petition to confine himself strictly to facts, it is unnecessary for him to draw any Inference from what he has already stated.
+He may be permitted however to say that Mr Fultons Steam Vessel did not make its appearance on the Hudson River, earlier than the year 1806, being several years after the Petitioner had completed the whole series of his experiments, and some years after Mr Fulton himself had been on board the “Charlotte Dundas” Steam Boat, and had minutely examined her while at work upon the Forth & Clyde Canal, and about Eighteen years after your Petitioner had made his first experiment on the Lake at Dalswinton - thus satisfactorily establishing the Invention to be British.

-Previous to finishing the Experiments upon the Forth & Clyde Canal, your Petitioner went to London, and presented his patron Lord Dundas with the model of the Steam Boat & steam apparatus already described.
+Previous to finishing the Experiments upon the Forth & Clyde Canal, your Petitioner went to London and presented his patron Lord Dundas with the model of the Steam Boat & steam apparatus already described.
 Upon this occasion, his Lordship suggested the propriety of shewing the model to his Grace the Duke of Bridgewater whom he knew to be an ingenious & spirited Nobleman, besides being sole Proprietor of extensive Canals, and who could, if he approved of the Invention, adopt it upon his own.

 His Lordship accordingly called upon the Duke, and told him that the Petitioner was in Town, and requested that he might be allowed to wait upon his Grace with the model of the Steam Boat, to which he replied “that it appeared to him altogether needless to amuse themselves further with anything regarding Steam Boats, as he could well assure his Lordship they would never be made to answer any useful purpose, having himself, subsequent to the first Experiments which your Petitioner had made in Scotland, bestowed upon the subject much pains & great expence without affording the least hope of success; yet with this impression as to the improbability of utility, he was still willing to see anything new upon the Subject,” and consented to examine your Petitioners model.